csumb-archives/news-gatsby/README.md

 * Install the Gatsby command line tool globally `npm install -g gatsby-cli`.
 * Within the project's root folder, install the necessary dependencies `npm install`.

-## Editing
+## Running the site
 * To run the site locally, run `gatsby develop`.
-* Go to localhost:8000 in your browser to view changes you make to the site.
+* Go to `localhost:8000` in your browser to view changes you make to the site.

 ## Contact
 Need help with your campus website?
 [Get in touch with web services.](https://csumb.edu/web)